 The most common barrier methods are the condom, condoms for women, the diaphragm, and spermicides.

 If a condom breaks or comes off the penis, the woman should put spermicide in her vagina immediately.
 If possible, use emergency family planning.

 The condom is a narrow bag of thin rubber that the man wears on his penis during sex.
 Because the man’s semen stays in the bag, the sperm cannot enter the woman’s body.

 Condoms are the best protection against STIs and HIV.
 They can be used alone or along with any other family planning method.
-Condoms can be bought at many pharmacies and markets, and are often available at health posts and through AIDS prevention programs.
+Condoms can be bought at many pharmacies and markets, and are often available at health posts and through HIV prevention programs.

 Be careful not to tear the condom as you open the package.
 Do not use a new condom if the package is torn or dried out, or if the condom is stiff or sticky.
 The condom will not work.

 The condom must be put on the man’s penis when it is hard, but before it touches the woman’s genitals.
 If he rubs his penis on the woman’s genitals or goes into her vagina, he can make the woman pregnant or can give her an STI, even if he does not spill his sperm (ejaculate).

 1. If the man is not circumcised, pull the foreskin back.
 Squeeze the tip of the condom and put it on the end of the hard penis.

 |2.
 Keep squeezing the tip while unrolling the condom, until it covers all of the penis.
 The loose part at the end will hold the man’s sperm.
 If you do not leave space for the sperm when it comes out, the condom is more likely to break.|